 - And here are 5 More Things you should know about Sherry.

-Stop missing out on the myriad wonders of Sherry.
+Stop missing out on the wonders of Sherry.
 Take a chance and order a couple dry Sherries, to taste something new.
 You can thank me later when you find a new favorite.